Besides banana bread, what do you do with the overripe bananas sitting on your counter? I’ve found the answer – banana cookies!

 Instructions

-- In a large mixing bowl or stand mixer fitted with the paddle attachment, cream together butter, sugar and light brown sugar.
-When blended, light and creamy, add egg, vanilla and mashed banana.
+- In a large mixing bowl or stand mixer fitted with the paddle attachment, cream together the butter, sugar and light brown sugar.
+When blended, light and creamy, add the egg, vanilla and mashed banana.

-- In a small bowl, mix topping ingredients, sugar and cinnamon.
+- In a small bowl, stir together the sugar and cinnamon.

-- With clean hands, roll dough into 1 1/2 inch balls.
+- With clean hands, roll the dough into 1 1/2 inch balls.
 Dough might be sticky and not roll well, have no fear, just plop it into the sugar and coat.

 - Place onto a parchment paper or silicone mat lined cookie sheet about 2 inches apart.